overrkill/PyVision/README.md

-## Computer Vision Alogirthms and their implementation in Python2
+## Computer Vision Alogirthms and their implementation in Python

 view the code (https://github.com/overrkill/PyVision)